-- Take ciprofloxacin extended-release tablets exactly as prescribed by your healthcare provider.
+- Take ciprofloxacin tablets exactly as prescribed by your healthcare provider.

 - Take ciprofloxacin extended-release tablets one time each day at about the same time each day.
 Swallow the tablet whole.
 Do not split, crush or chew the tablet.
 Tell your healthcare provider if you cannot swallow the tablet whole.

-- Ciprofloxacin extended-release tablets can be taken with or without food.
+- Ciprofloxacin tablets can be taken with or without food.

-- Drink plenty of fluids while taking ciprofloxacin extended-release tablets.
+- Drink plenty of fluids while taking ciprofloxacin tablets.

-- You have tendon effects (see “What is the most important information I should know about ciprofloxacin extended-release tablets?”),
+- you have tendon effects (see “What is the most important information I should know about ciprofloxacin tablets?”),

-- You have a serious allergic reaction (see “What are the possible side effects of ciprofloxacin extended-release tablets?”), or
+- you have a serious allergic reaction (see “What are the possible side effects of ciprofloxacin tablets?”), or

-This will help make sure that all of the bacteria are killed and lower the chance that the bacteria will become resistant to ciprofloxacin.
-If this happens, ciprofloxacin extended-release tablets and other antibiotic medicines may not work in the future.
+This will help make sure that all of the bacteria are killed and lower the chance that the bacteria will become resistant to ciprofloxacin tablets.
+If this happens, ciprofloxacin tablets and other antibiotic medicines may not work in the future.

 - If you miss a dose of ciprofloxacin extended-release tablets, take it as soon as you remember.
 Do not take more than one dose in one day.